drewmarin/AWSSCD02/dataprotection.md

 - if you select internet facing the ENIs of the nodes are given public addresses
 - only requirement is the nodes can talk to the backend instances
 - in order to function they need 8 or more addesses in the subnets they are using so at least a /28 address, but /27 or larger is suggested after taking in account for aws reserved addresses.
+- security policies: set of ciphers and protocols are okay to use

 ### ALB